lit/lit/packages/localize/README.md

 The `@lit/localize` module exports the following functions:

-> Note that lit-localize relies on distinctive, annotated type signatures to
-> identify calls to `msg` and other APIs during analysis of your code.
-Casting a
-> lit-localize function to a type that does not include its annotation will
-> prevent lit-localize from being able to extract and transform templates from
-> your application.
-For example, a cast like `(msg as any)("Hello")` will not be
-> identified.
-It is safe to re-assign lit-localize functions or pass them as
-> parameters, as long as the distinctive type signature is preserved.
-If needed,
-> you can reference each function's distinctive type with e.g. `typeof msg`.

 ### `configureLocalization(configuration)`

 Set configuration parameters for lit-localize when in runtime mode.
 Returns an